yaplas/yaplas.github.io/README.md

   > Characters in brackets [] require embed instance specific values, final values will have no brackets [].

 5. Save and Publish
-6. Click on TRAFFIC on the top of the page, then click on Placements
+6. Click on TRAFFIC on the top of the page, then click on Placements, click on Make New, and then Generate Tags.
-7. Click on Make New, and then Generate Tags, then copy the code, and paste in the page you want to publish the AD.
+7. Copy the tags code, and paste in the page you want to publish the AD.

 #### Doubleclick